What is a flying freehold?

 Determining if a property is a flying freehold requires careful examination of the title deeds and property boundaries.
 Prospective property owners should consult with a conveyancing solicitor to identify any flying freehold elements.

 Such scrutiny reveals whether any part of the property extends over or under neighbouring properties.
-This understanding is crucial for a property owner, especially when considering legal obligations and potential implications for mortgage lenders and future owners.
+This understanding is a must for a property owner, especially when considering legal obligations and implications for mortgage lenders and future owners.

 Rights and responsibilities of flying freehold owners